 Rialto CA Dentist Shares Tooth Brushing Tips

 Hopefully you brush your teeth at least twice a day.
 That’s what we’re always told, right?
-Unfortunately, there are many other things about tooth brushing that we are not reminded of very often.
+Unfortunately, there are many other things about brushing your teeth that we are not reminded of very often.
 Specifically, how to properly brush your teeth in a way that keeps your teeth clean while also preventing accidental damage.
-If you follow these 3 guidelines regarding tooth brushing, you can enjoy a healthier smile for much longer.
+If you follow these 3 guidelines regarding tooth brushing from our Chino CA dentist, you'll enjoy a healthier smile for much longer.

 Brush Your Teeth the Right Way

-Odds are, you are brushing your teeth the wrong way.
-That’s because you probably aren’t paying enough attention to your technique to realize that you could be doing better.
-Even if you consider yourself a diligent and focused brusher, there are probably ways you can improve:
+You may be brushing your teeth the wrong way.
+It's important to pay attention to your technique to ensure you're getting a better, more efficient cleaning.
+Even if you consider yourself a diligent and focused brusher, there may be ways to improve this task:

 1. Hold the brush lightly.
-Do not exert too much pressure on the teeth with the brush—this can damage your enamel and gums.
+Do not exert too much pressure on the teeth with the brush—this will damage your enamel and gums.

 2. Hold the bristles at a 45 degree angle.
 It has been demonstrated that this angle is the most beneficial for removing plaque from all tooth surfaces as well as the gum line.

 3. Use small, circular motions.
 Don’t just brush back and forth or up and down.
-This can harm delicate tissues in your mouth.
+This harms delicate tissues in your mouth.
 Small circular motions are gentler and allow the bristles to reach more places on the teeth.

 Use the Right Toothbrush